Wangchimei/exploring_react_redux/README.md

-This a repo for exercising react
+This a repo for exploring react / redux